- Municipal Court

 - Present any proof of financial responsibility (auto insurance) listing you as a driver

-- Fill out the Drivers Safety Course Affidavit (PDF) and have it notarized or signed by the Court Clerk
+- Fill out the Drivers Safety Course Affidavit (PDF) and have it notarized or your signature witnessed in person by the Court Clerk

-- Pay the applicable state costs, and an administrative fee of $144 or $169 if the offense occurred in a school zone.
+- Upon approval, pay an administrative fee and state court costs to the City of Melissa of $144 or $169 if the offense occurred in a school zone.
 All costs and fees are subject to change without notice.

 When you are not eligible to request a Driving Safety Course: